hacknaman/TurretGame/README.md

-TurrentGame
+TurretGame
 ===========

-Turrent Game made in Unity3D and C#.
-In the game there are 2 Computer Controller Turrent and 1 Playable Turrent countroller by mouse.
+Turret Game made in Unity3D and C#.
+In the game there are 2 Computer Controller Turret and 1 Playable Turret countroller by mouse.
 Press Space to shoot.

 Build Instruction:-
 Open \Assets\Scene\work.unity then press ctrl+b